Loans can be made to:

 - Unbound newspapers, gazettes, official journals, oversize periodicals and those in provisionally bound formats.

-- “Rare” books must be consulted in Room B 135 by the Loan Desk; only the Chief Librarian can authorise the use of some rare books.
+- “Rare” books, which must be consulted in Room B.121 by the Loans Desk; for some, only the Chief Librarian can authorize their usage..

 - Interlibrary loans, which involve special costs to the Organization, are only processed for UN staff or members of the Permanent Missions in Geneva and must be directly related to their official research work.